Western Power Distribution Community Chest (2010-17)

 £50,000 for energy saving improvements in community buildings in Midlands, South West and South Wales

-The WPD Community Chest ran for the first time in 2010-11 and was repeated in 2012, 2014 and 2015.
-Over 200 buildings have now benefitted from the grant including village halls, arts centres, sports clubs, learning centres and even other buildings like community shops, museum and a lobster hatchery!
+The WPD Community Chest was a grant scheme which distributed awards of up to £1,000 to communities to reduce their energy use through improvements to village halls and other community buildings.
+The grant was funded by Western Power Distribution and ran for five rounds between 2010 and 2017.
+Over 200 buildings benefitted from the grant including village halls, arts centres, sports clubs, learning centres and even other buildings like community shops, museum and a lobster hatchery!

 Case study: Heating improvements at Greenway Centre and St Martin's Community Hall